 Study our Institute of Mathematics and its Applications (IMA) approved courses at our Preston Campus.
 They offer a broad range of topics to study and the freedom to shape your degree to your interests and career aspirations.

 On our courses you’ll study the three areas of mathematics; pure, applied and statistics.
 You'll also get the chance to explore specialist areas such as cryptology, logic and mathematical biology.
 As you gain in-depth knowledge of mathematical theory you’ll also learn about its applications in the real world.

 Study Mathematics01 / 01

 - We’re proud of the friendly and encouraging atmosphere on our courses.
 You’ll be taught by expert tutors with doctoral research degrees.
 And we keep class sizes small, so you’ll get lots of support.
-100% of our students were satisfied with their course in the 2020 National Student Survey, placing us joint top in the UK.

-Meet the team
+Meet the Mathematics team

 You’ll be taught in a friendly and supportive environment by expert tutors with doctoral research degrees.
 Staff are engaged in a broad range of Mathematical research covering pure, applied and education focused maths.
 Find out more about the full research specialism and interests of staff from across the Jeremiah Horrocks Institute.